AliSoftware/alisoftware.github.io/_posts/2015-09-20-thinking-in-swift-2.md

 }
 ```

-Here we're only returning a real `ListItem` if all the keys are present[^optional-icon] and valid.
-Otherwise (`guard` statement), we return `nil` early, tell `flatMap` not to add that element to the returned array.
+Here we're only returning a real `ListItem` if all the keys are present[^optional-icon] and valid (including that `NSURL` that we ensured would be non-`nil`).
+Otherwise (`guard` statement), we return `nil` early, telling `flatMap` not to add that element to the returned array.

 [^optional-icon]: Note that we made our code still accept a `NSDictionary` without the `"icon"` key, as we decided that it's ok/valid for a `ListItem` not to have any icon.
 But the other keys are still mandatory.

 That's much better and safer, right?
-And we eliminated the risk of having dummy, invalid `ListItem` elements in our array altogether in case of bad input.
+And we eliminated the problem of data corruption and the risk of having dummy, invalid `ListItem` elements in our array altogether in case of bad input.

 ## Conclusion

-That's it for today.
+That's it for today: we learned how to replace a `for` loop with a `map` or `flatMap`, and we secured our code a bit more by avoiding the generation of inconsistent output when our input data is invalid.

 We still have a lot of work to do, but I'm gonna keep some for the next parts of this article series.

 In the upcoming episodes, we'll see how converting our `ListItem` as a `struct` could help us, and explore other uses of `map` and `flatMap` — especially on `Optionals`.

-In the meantime, take time to discover the power of `map()` and `flatMap` on arrays.
+In the meantime, take time to discover the power of `map()` and `flatMap()` on arrays.
 I know they can be scary or complex at first, but once you get it, you'll want to use them everywhere!

 <center>![map-everywhere](/assets/map-everywhere.jpg)</center>